RdEl00/printf/README.md

 **Output**

-If everything is succesful the function returns the number of characteres printed.
+If everything is successful, the function returns the number of characters printed.